rmsepulveda/FWD-project4-news-nlp/README.md

 ```
 npm run build-dev
 ```
-To run the production server (with express), run these commands
+To run the production server, run these commands
 ```
 npm run build-prod
 npm run start
 ```
 This will create a `dist` folder with the built code.
 The production server runs on `localhost:8081`

 Now the app should be all set and ready to use.
-You can enter your own text into the form to analyze it, or enter a URL to an article of blog post instead.

 For more information on the results of the text analysis, check out the [MeaningCloud API documentation](https://www.meaningcloud.com/developer/sentiment-analysis/doc/2.1/response).